MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-command-job.md

 1. In a browser, open the Azure portal at [portal.azure.com](https://portal.azure.com/?azure-portal=true), signing in with your Microsoft account.
 1. Select the \[>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.
-1. The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
-Select **Bash**.
+1. Select **Bash** if asked.
+The first time you open the cloud shell, you will be asked to choose the type of shell you want to use (*Bash* or *PowerShell*).
-1. If you are asked to create storage for your cloud shell, check that the correct subscription is specified and select **Create storage**.
+1. Check that the correct subscription is specified and select **Create storage** if you are asked to create storage for your cloud shell.
 Wait for the storage to be created.
 1. In the terminal, enter the following commands to clone this repo:

     ```bash